-See page 9 to page 10 in the undergraduate section of this catalog for detailed information about undergraduate general education requirements.
-The bachelor's degree-level requirements must be completed before registering for any graduate-level courses.
+See page vii to page ix in the undergraduate section of this catalog for detailed information about undergraduate general education requirements.
+The bachelor's degree-level requirements must be completed before registering for any for any 600-level nursing course.